Wealthfront Automated Bond Portfolio Methodology White Paper

 Bonds compensate investors for taking on two types of risk:

-1. Interest rate risk: This is the risk that the price of a bond will change due to interest rate changes, especially when interest rates rise.
+1. Interest rate risk: This is the risk that the price of a bond will change due to interest rate changes.
 Assuming the issuer will make all coupon and principal payments as promised, the value of a bond is the sum of the present values of all its future payments.
 The present value for each payment can be calculated by discounting the payment back to the present day using the current interest rate corresponding to the amount of time until that payment occurs.

 If interest rates rise, the present values of future payments, and thus the value of bonds, decrease.
 If interest rates decrease, the value of the bonds would increase.